petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/channel-defaults/setting-channel-defaults.md

    ![Set default terms and conditions for all or individual channels.](./setting-channel-defaults/images/02.png)

-## Setting Default Shipping Options
+## Default Shipping Options

-{bdg-secondary}`Available Liferay 7.4 U49+//GA49+`
+{bdg-secondary}`Available Liferay 7.4 U49+/GA49+`

-The default shipping value is determined by existing priority settings configured for the channel.
-If other shipping options are available, you can select one of them:
+The default shipping value is determined by existing priority settings for the channel.
+If other shipping options are available, you can select one of them as the default.
+To do this,

 1. Go to *Shipping Options* and click *Edit* for the desired channel.